The country of China

 China's Climate

 China is a very diverse country geographically with high mountains in the south-west, arid deserts in the north and north-west, tropical rainforests in the far south-west and snowfields in the north-east.
-It is dominated by two large rivers: the Yellow River in the north and the Yangzi in the center, both flowing east into the East China Sea.
+It is dominated by two large rivers: the Yellow River in the north and the Yangzi in the center, both flowing from west to east into the East China Sea.
 It is subject to climactic extremes, from tropical uniformity in the far south to harsh, long and cold winters in the far north.
 Most rain falls on the eastern and south-eastern coasts during hot and humid summers.
-Please refer to our Climate and Geography guides for further details.
+Please refer to our Climate and Geography guides for more details.

 China's People

 Population is densest on the South China Plain formed by a triangle from Beijing (Hebei) to Luoyang (Henan) to Shanghai.
 Apart from that main triangular area, Sichuan, Chongqing and the southern coast are also heavily populated.
 As early as 1830 the population stood at 395 million; it passed the 1 billion mark in 1982 and now the total population stands at 1,413 million.
-China has always been densely populated compared to other countries, reaching about a third of the total world population at times.
+China has always been densely populated compared to other countries, reaching about a third of the total world population several times.
 The density varies widely from the 'average' of 130 people per km2, from over 3,000 in Shanghai to 2 over the vast empty lands of Tibet.
 The one child policy instituted in 1979 has halted the rapid increase and China's population is stabilizing, it is likely to be overtaken by India as the most populous nation in a few decades.
 The proportion of men to women is 119 to 100 and there are concerns about the surplus of boys who will remain unmarried.
 For much more on this topic please refer to our China population section.

 The Han Chinese are the dominant people, but in the border provinces indigenous people predominate.
 The five autonomous regions of China (Tibet, Xinjiang, Guangxi, Ningxia and Inner Mongolia) give these areas some limited relaxation of central control.
 It is the people that make up a country, and there are a surprising number of minority peoples that have all contributed their own cultural influence.
 For all about the different nationalities that make up China please read more in our Peoples of China section.